 The second proposed way that creatine could work is that creatine supplementation increases the amount of fluid stored in muscle.
 That could help increase muscle-protein synthesis—which is a fancy way of saying that it will help you build more muscle tissue.

 Is creatine safe?

-Creatine is something our own bodies can create that we need to live, and we eat it regularly in meat and fish.
-And as far as supplementing with it, creatine is one of the most well-studied supplements around.
+Creatine is something our own bodies can create, we need it to live, and we eat it regularly in meat and fish.
+As far as supplementing with it, creatine is one of the most well-studied supplements around.
 Examine.com, a supplement review website, now has reviewed 735+ academic papers on creatine.
 There’s an insane amount of research on it.

-The Journal of International Society of Sports Nutrition published their official stance of creatine, after reviewing all the literature, saying that it’s not only safe but possibly even more safe to be taking it since it’s beneficial in preventing injuries. (review)
+The Journal of International Society of Sports Nutrition published their official stance of creatine, after reviewing all the literature, saying that it’s not only safe but possibly even more safe to be taking it since it’s beneficial in preventing injuries (meta-analysis).

 What about those rumours I keep hearing?

 There are rumours surrounding creatine, so it’s important we talk about those.
 There are concerns specifically about:

 Studies have repeatedly shown a lack of evidence for creatine harming kidney and liver function, from youth to older adults.
 The studies found that people using creatine were at no higher risk of these problems than any other regular non-supplementing person.

 So where did this rumour come from?
 Well, a case study from 1998 described a man supplementing with creatine and said it was negatively affecting his renal glomerular filtration rate, which was due to his previous kidney disease (link).
 This started the rumour that creatine could dangerously affect our kidneys.
 Even though in reality, the man already had kidney disease—that’s why he wasn’t able to filter out the extra creatine.